 I decided to write this post because I know many of you will experience this in your yoga journey.
 I want to make sure you understand this to be a good thing, not a bad thing.

-The main purpose of the yoga practice is the clearing of heaviness and blockages to your health and fulfillment.
-This is like peeling the layers of an onion to get the flavor and benefits of it, because in the process tears can happen.
+The main purpose of yoga practice is to clear heaviness and blockages that affect your health and fulfillment.
+This is like peeling the layers of an onion to get its flavor and benefits because, in the process, tears can happen.

-The most common areas of the body where these emotions are stored are our shoulders, chest, hamstrings, and for women, the hips.
-Next time you are in a pose that involves deep engagement of these areas notice what happens in your face, forehead and the inside of the mouth.
-Pay attention of the tension moving to your face, your shoulders and even your hands.
+The most common areas of the body where these emotions are stored are our shoulders, chest, hamstrings, and, for women, the hips.
+Next time you are in a pose that involves deep engagement of these areas, notice what happens in your face, forehead, and the inside of the mouth.
+Pay attention to the tension moving to your face, your shoulders, and even your hands.
 Just watch it and deepen the breath, perhaps mentally repeating “I let go” with each exhale.
-For me, the two big grief, tension, fear and stress storages have been my chest and hamstrings.
-I would sometimes feel like I was going to pass out coming out of deep back bends.
+For me, the two big grief, tension, fear, and stress storages have been my chest and hamstrings.
+I would sometimes feel like I was going to pass out coming out of deep backbends.
 It felt an almost primal fear – like the fear for my life.
-This of course was not rational, but the amount of fear deposited in my chest was that powerful…I remember giving myself some cheap self talk like “what is wrong with you?” or “you can do it!” because I thought I could reason my way out of it.
-But then I let practice, patience and time do its job.
-Without forcing a release nor fighting it, I got better and better, and when I felt tears coming out I didn’t push them back.
+This of course was not rational, but the amount of fear deposited in my chest was that powerful…I remember giving myself some cheap self-talk like “What is wrong with you?” or “You can do it!” because I thought I could reason my way out of it.
+But then I let practice, patience, and time do its job.
+Without forcing a release or fighting it, I got better and better, and when I felt tears coming out, I didn’t push them back.

 In the main style of yoga I teach, Inner Axis, where mindful breathing is constantly encouraged, this seems to happen even more.
 This is because ocean breathing (known in yoga as Ujjayi breath) uses the lungs/chest cavity to its highest potential, and the chest is your emotional center.
-Think about it as the big junk drawer where past hurt, fear and anger goes.
-A clue of improvement is the release of these old emotions in the form of tears, either during a pose, at the release of a pose or at the end of practice.
-Sometimes this happens later, in the car or when you make it home.
+Think about it as the big junk drawer where past hurt, fear, and anger go.
+A clue to improvement is the release of these old emotions in the form of tears, either during a pose, at the release of a pose, or at the end of practice.
+Sometimes, this happens later, in the car or when you make it home.
 But most people experience this at the time of final relaxation, when the “door is open”.
 The key here is to welcome your tears.

 So what do you do then?
 My advice is “do nothing”.
 Let the tears run freely.
-If you need to go to child’s pose or lay down and cover your face with your towel do that.
+If you need to go to a child’s pose or lay down and cover your face with your towel, do that.
 Just find a posture that makes you feel safe.
 It is very important that you don’t push the tears down.
-These stored emotions build up in your body making you a reactive, anxious, angry or sad individual.
+These stored emotions build up in your body, making you a reactive, anxious, angry, or sad individual.
 Sudden outbursts and mindless reactivity are signs that a release is needed.
 Your body and relationships need this healing.
-Don’t be ashamed, we’ve all been there.
-I ensure you your teacher has been there…Tell yourself this is a good thing, let it happen and move on.
+Don’t be ashamed; we’ve all been there.
+I assure you your teacher has been there…Tell yourself this is a good thing, let it happen, and move on.
 Don’t try to analyze it.
 This is not a matter of the mind or the ego.
-This is a matter of the heart and the spirit and they are infinitely wise – you don’t have to understand it.
+This is a matter of the heart and the spirit, and they are infinitely wise – you don’t have to understand them.
 Just surrender.

-So if you have felt this already Congratulations!
+So, if you have felt this already, Congratulations!
 Your practice is bearing fruits.
-And if you are not there yet, don’t worry, your are not doing anything wrong.
-Just be aware of this possibility and when it shows up don’t push it down.
+And if you are not there yet, don’t worry; you are not doing anything wrong.
+Just be aware of this possibility, and when it shows up, don’t push it down.
 Let go of what no longer serves you and your yoga will be more than a physical routine, it will be an awakening.

 May the tears on your mat be welcomed by your willingness to offer an open-hearted surrender,